jhradilek/vim-mallard/README.markdown

-# vim-mallard
+# Mallard Support for Vim

 ## Description

 The **vim-mallard** plug-in adds support for the Mallard XML language to Vim.
-It provides a syntax file, a filetype plug-in, and omni completion for Mallard 1.0 according to [Mallard 1.0 DRAFT](http://projectmallard.org/1.0/index.html) as of 11 February 2013 and the official [RELAX NG XML schema](http://projectmallard.org/1.0/mallard-1.0.rng).
+It provides a syntax file, a filetype plug-in, and omni completion for Mallard 1.0 according to the [Mallard 1.0 specification](http://projectmallard.org/1.0/index.html) and the official [RELAX NG XML schema](http://projectmallard.org/1.0/mallard-1.0.rng).

-For a complete set of snippets for this language, see my [vim-snippets](https://github.com/jhradilek/vim-snippets) repository.

 ## Installation